Quadcoptor Platform Equations of Motion: Dynamic Model12 min read

 For aircraft there are three angular rotations commonly used to describe orientation:

-The, “Body Frame”
+The “Body Frame”

 Figure 1-2 near the end of the Blakelock Chapter 1 extract below offers a helpful illustration and legend describing the body frame, fixed NED frame, and Euler angles.
 Here’s the figure.
 See the PDF below for a detailed description on pages 15 and 16.

-Angular Equations of Motion
+ref_framesAngular Equations of Motion

 The Bouabdallah paper refers to the Lagrangian method before summarizing the equations of motion for the 3 rotational axes as described above.
-I had some difficulty following the author’s use of Euler Angles and I’m not sure the derivations use these angles consistently within the paper.
+I had some difficulty following the author’s use of Euler Angles, and I’m not sure the derivations consistently use these angles within the paper.

 Recommended Reading